Professional golf has a new World No. 1!

-By slaying one of the few dragons he had not yet conquered in finally winning the Genesis Open, reigning PGA Tour player of the year Dustin Johnson moved to world #1 for the first time in his increasingly illustrious career.
+By slaying one of the few dragons he had not yet conquered, reigning PGA Tour Player of the Year Dustin Johnson moved to world No. 1 for the first time in his increasingly illustrious career.

 Due to weather delays in the early rounds, Sunday ended up hosting an extraordinary amount of golf, but Johnson took the drama out of most of it when he birdied the final three holes of his third round to take a six-shot lead immediately into round four, a lead he would not come close to relinquishing.

 An easy-going final round even-par 71 resulted in a -17 finish for the week at a course where winning scores are often in the single-digits under par.
 He won by five strokes over the duo of budding Belgium superstar Thomas Pieters and Scott Brown.

 1 Dustin Johnson -17